5.6 Demo Pitch

 Biases & Tips

-• Vanity-meeting bias A high number of demo pitches is not itself an indication of success.
-Count concrete next steps, not meetings booked.
+• Vanity-meeting bias A high number of demos booked is not itself a sign of success.
+Count concrete next steps taken, not meetings held.

-• AI-polished demo effect AI tools like v0, Figma AI, and Tome can generate highly polished demo materials quickly.
-Prospects may react to presentation quality rather than the underlying value proposition.
-Distinguish “that looks impressive” from “I want to buy this.”
-The easier it is to produce a beautiful demo, the more disciplined you need to be about testing genuine purchase intent.
+• AI-polished demo effect AI presentation tools generate highly polished demo materials quickly, and prospects may react to presentation quality rather than the value proposition.
+Separate “that looks impressive” from “I want to buy this,” and the easier the demo is to produce, the more disciplined you need to be about testing real purchase intent.

 Next Steps

-• Use a Pre-Sales Test to convert demo interest into actual purchase commitments and validate willingness to pay.
+• If demos convert to commitments, use a Pre-Sales Smoke Test to turn that interest into purchase commitments and confirm willingness to pay at scale.

 Learn more